01U2/APSTooler/Documentation.md

   	"APS_CLIENT_SECRET":"your client secret"
 }
 ```
-note: config.json is already added to your .gitignore.
+note: make sure config.json is added to your .gitignore to avoid exposing your secrets.

 ## Classes and Methods